The Artists of Eel Pie Island

 Eel Pie island has an interesting history.
 At one time it contained the Eel Pie Hotel, famous as the home of rhythm and blues, where Long John Baldry, the Rolling Stones, David Bowie (then called David Jones) and a whole bunch of others performed.
 The hotel closed in 1967, re-emerged briefly as a rock venue for artists such as Black Sabbath and Hawkwind, then burnt to the ground in 1971.

-There are now some local venues in Twickenham where they try to keep the musical traditions alive, but Eel Pie Island itself is now a somewhat quieter place.
+There are now some local venues in Twickenham where they try to keep the musical traditions alive and Twickenham is renown for live music venues.
+Eel Pie Island itself, however, is now a somewhat quieter place.

 IMG_1024-0IMG_1025-0IMG_1032IMG_1021-0

-The island has around fifty homes along with the artist studios and a couple of boatyards.
-It also has a couple of nature reserves (not open to the general public) and is home to Twickenham Rowing club.
+The island has around 50 homes (better start saving if you fancy living here; they don’t come cheap) along with artist studios and boatyards.
+It also has a nature reserve (not open to the general public) and is home to Twickenham rowing club.

 8 replies »